Have you ever wondered whether you are poor? It’s not a simple question to answer, since definitions vary greatly.

 According to one online calculator, a family of four earning $26,000 per year is richer than 78.5% of the world’s population.
 However, according to guidelines used in the US, that same family falls below the poverty line.

 So, which is true?
 And if both are true, does that mean poverty is relative?
 Does the poor family in the U.S. truly qualify as a rich one in the rest of the world?

 Perhaps defining poverty solely on the basis of income is misleading.
 Is there is an even broader measurement of poverty than economic status?

 At Food for the Hungry (FH), we work with people around the world every day who undeniably live in poverty.
 But, when we speak of poverty, we think beyond possessions and physical resources.

 One of the Scripture passages that was especially meaningful to our founder, Dr. Larry Ward is this one, which he called his favorite:

 “This poor man cried, and the Lord heard him and saved him out of his troubles.”

 Dr. Ward understood poverty not only as a material issue, but as a spiritual reality.
 Although he never lacked resources in the way of many of those that he served around the world, Dr. Ward thought of himself as a poor man in need of God.

 Many FH staff share a similar view.
-Mizanur Rahman, a Program Director for FH in his home country of Bangladesh, has served the organization for 31 years.
+Mizanur Rahman is Program Director for FH in his home country of Bangladesh, where he has served the organization for more than 30 years.
 He says he discovered early in his career that poverty is not only about a lack of resources.

 “FH helped to shape my worldview as well as my spiritual pathway,” Mizanur said.
 “When I came to FH as a community worker, I learned the root causes of poverty.”